Skip to Content

 What Is Burglary in Oklahoma?

 In Oklahoma, burglary is defined under Title 21, Section 1431 of the Oklahoma Statutes.
 It is generally categorized into two degrees: first-degree burglary and second-degree burglary.
 First-degree burglary occurs when a person unlawfully enters a dwelling (where someone lives) with the intent to commit a crime therein, and there are people present or the person has a dangerous weapon or explosives.
 Second-degree burglary pertains to all other instances of burglary, such as breaking into a car, a business outside of operating hours, or a dwelling when no one is present.
 Both degrees are considered felonies in Oklahoma, and the penalties can be severe, including imprisonment and substantial fines.
 Thus, a strong defense is essential for anyone charged with burglary in Oklahoma.
+Understanding the specific legal definitions and nuances of burglary can significantly influence the defense strategy.
+A skilled burglary attorney will scrutinize every element of the charge, assessing whether the prosecution can truly establish each component beyond a reasonable doubt.

 Penalties for Burglary in Oklahoma